flatspider/precourse-materials/terminal/answers/conoranswers.md

     18. The command 'shortcuts' allows you to directly target and run a shortcut without the Apple App.
     19. For users with TimeMachine, run 'tmutil startbackup' to immediately create a back up.
     20. Force quit an app by running 'killall' appname.

+- What is a terminal?
+A CLI?
+Why are they synonymous?

+A terminal is based on the latin word "terminus" which means to end.
+We call it a terminal because it is the output end where the computer passes data to a human.
+It made more sense as a word when the computer was huge in its own building.
+The command line interface is where you can input lines of text (command lines) to run programs.
+This is the main function of a terminal.

+- What is the difference between bash and zsh?

+Both bash and zsh are ways of interacting with the shell of a computer kernel.
+Bash was created as an open source way to extending sh and reduce licensing clashes.
+Zsh was created as a further extension of the bash shell extension of sh (the orginal Bourne shell).
+Zsh has spell check, auto-completion, and much more comfort features.

+- What is the difference between Terminal, Console, Shell, and Command Line?

+The terminal/console is used to input command lines which are then interpreted by the shell program to be executed by the computer.
+All of these work together to allow for an entered "command line" to run programs on the computer.
+The console generally referred to the physical input device, but is now mostly synonymous with the terminal.